Darunikha/SIH26155-Surakshasetu/README.md

                                    # journey against the live backend and blockchain
 ```

-## Troubleshooting

-- **`No Python at 'C:\Users\<other-user>\...'` when activating `venv`** — the virtual
-  environment was created on a different machine/user account (common if you cloned a
-  repo that already had a `venv/` committed, or copied the project between machines).
-  Delete and recreate it: `rm -rf venv && python -m venv venv`, then reinstall
-  requirements.
-- **Backend code changes don't seem to take effect** — `uvicorn --reload`'s file watcher
-  has been unreliable in some Windows setups (it detects the change but the worker never
-  actually restarts).
-If this happens, stop the process and run `uvicorn app.main:app
-  --port 8000` again without `--reload`; restart manually after each change instead.
-- **"AI not connected" everywhere, including after installing Ollama** — confirm the
-  model is actually pulled with `ollama list`; the service name must match
-  `OLLAMA_MODEL` in `backend/.env` exactly (`qwen2.5:3b-instruct` by default).
-- **Docker isn't installed / blockchain step fails** — that's fine for evaluating
-  everything except live blockchain verification; every other page (dashboard, upload,
-  scans, risk, attack paths, optimizer, training, reports, AI assistant) works fully
-  without it.
-- **Port already in use** — another process is bound to 8000/3000/11434.
-Find and stop
-  it (`netstat -ano | findstr :8000` on Windows, then `taskkill /PID <pid> /F`), or run
-  the conflicting service on a different port.

 ## Design principles

 - **Nothing is fabricated.** The compliance engine is deterministic rule evaluation,